odoo/documentation/content/applications/productivity/iot/config/troubleshooting.rst

 The pairing code should be printed on receipt printers connected to the :abbr:`IoT (Internet of Things)` box and should also be displayed on connected monitors.

-The pairing code doesn't show under the following circumstances:
+The pairing code does not show under the following circumstances:

 - The :abbr:`IoT (Internet of Things)` box is already connected to an Odoo database.
 - The :abbr:`IoT (Internet of Things)` box is not connected to the Internet.
 - The code is only valid for 5 minutes after the :abbr:`IoT (Internet of Things)` box has started.
-  It's automatically removed from connected displays when this time has expired.
+  It is automatically removed from connected displays when this time has expired.
 - The version of the :abbr:`IoT (Internet of Things)` box image is too old.
 If the :abbr:`IoT (Internet of Things)` box image is from an earlier version, then the SD card of the :abbr:`IoT (Internet of Things)` box will need to be re-flashed to update the image (see :doc:`Flashing the